 From stationery to grocery items, all the supplies that are used for the business will be deductible.
 Paper, pens, desktops and laptops, and the amount spent on decorating the workspace may come under this type of deduction.
 If you have a home office, consider keeping the home and office supplies separate.
 Besides this, you should maintain a record of all the supplies to claim them.
 Maintain a file and add all the receipts to the same.
 Missing records can lead to the denial of claims.

 More than 9 million Americans are self-employed.
 Of that number, many choose to access financing for their business using credit facilities.
 You should note that you may be entitled to deduct the amount and interest spent on credit cards and loans.
 We would suggest you use a separate credit card for personal use and business use.
 It may get difficult to show the records when you are using the same credit card.
+But if you can’t make it to the bank to get a new card, there are plenty of virtual card providers for you to choose from.
 If the entire loan amount was not used for business, you would have to show the records of the percentage that was utilized for the business.

 Every startup requires some form of funding and investment.
 You can be worry-free as the amount is deductible.
 It may include costs related to market research, accountant fees, attorney fees, and transportation costs spent on hunting the right business location.
 Buying equipment for the business may not be deductible as these costs are depreciated.
 Other than this, you will be spending a certain percentage on advertising and promotion of your business.

 Whether it is a billboard advertisement, a Google ad, or a Facebook ad, anything that is related to your business is deductible.
 Make sure that you use your money wisely and spend it on the right form of advertising.
 Take some time to understand different forms of advertising and choose the right one that meets your business objectives.

 Club and membership fees will be deductible only if the amount is being paid to certain organizations.
 The following types of organizations have programs that may benefit self-employed people: